selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ![Image of a transformer](/assets/transformers_laid_out/1.png)

-But before that, Let's have a brief look into the blackbox that is our Transformer. we can see that it consists of [Encoders](#understanding-the-encoder-and-decoder-block) and [Decoders](#understanding-the-encoder-and-decoder-block)
+But before that, Let's have a brief look into the blackbox that is our Transformer.
+We can see that it consists of [Encoders](#understanding-the-encoder-and-decoder-block) and [Decoders](#understanding-the-encoder-and-decoder-block)

 ![Image of Encoders and Decoders](/assets/transformers_laid_out/2.png)

-Now, "I like Pizza", first the sentence is broken down into it's respective words\* and each word is embedded using an embeddings matrix that is trained along with the transformer.
+Before being passed to the Encoder, The sentence "I like Pizza" is broken down into it's respective words\* and each word is embedded using an embeddings matrix. (which is trained along with the transformer)

 ![Image of a transformer](/assets/transformers_laid_out/random.png)

-To these embeddings [positional information](#understanding-positional-embedding) is added.
+To these embeddings [positional information](#understanding-positional-encoding) is added.
 ![Image of a transformer](/assets/transformers_laid_out/15.png)

-The reason we need to do this is because Transformers take all the information in parallel i.e. at once, so they lose the positional information which [RNN]({add_info_here}) or [LSTM]({add_info_here}) capture.
+The reason we need to do this is because Transformers take all the information in parallel i.e. at once, so they lose the positional information which [RNN]({https://en.wikipedia.org/wiki/Recurrent_neural_network}) or [LSTM]({https://colah.github.io/posts/2015-08-Understanding-LSTMs/}) capture.

 And positional information is important because "I like Pizza" =/= "Pizza like I" (It just gets weirder with longer sentences)

-Now these embeddings are passed to an "encoder" block which essentially does two things
+After that these embeddings are passed to the [encoder](#understanding-the-encoder-and-decoder-block) block which essentially does two things

-- Applies [self-attention](#understanding-self-attention) to understand the relationship of individual words with respect to the other words present
+- Applies [self-attention](#understanding-self-attention) to understand the relationship of individual words with respect to the other word present
 - Output self-attention scores to a feed forward network

 ![Image of a transformer](/assets/transformers_laid_out/4.png)

-The decoder block takes the output from the encoder, runs it through it self.
-Produces an output and sends it back to itself to create the next word
+The [decoder](#understanding-the-encoder-and-decoder-block) block takes the output from the encoder, runs it through it self, produces an output ,and sends it back to itself to create the next word

 ![Image of a transformer](/assets/transformers_laid_out/5.png)